IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 -   Providers and Specialists having authorization needs to deal with other organizations and with many resource services.

 -   Granting subset access to specialized provider.
-E.g., granting a physical therapy organization read access to a patient's cardiac information but forbidding access to other sensitive health data.
+For example, granting a physical therapy organization read access to a patient's cardiac information but forbidding access to other sensitive health data.

 There are also environmental assumptions made by this profile.